kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 Yes.

-We tested to enable the feature flag, create a deployment with pod.spec.HostUsers=false, and then disable the feature flag and restart the kubelet and kube-apiserver.
+We tested to enable the feature flag, create a deployment with pod.spec.hostUsers=false, and then disable the feature flag and restart the kubelet and kube-apiserver.

 After that, we deleted the deployment pods (not the deployment object), the pods were re-created